 In a famous 1959 television interview the famous Swiss psychiatrist and writer Carl Jung, on being asked if he believed in God, replied: “I don’t need to believe, I know.”
 Jung immediately regretted what he had said, fearing it would be interpreted as blind faith.
 And it was, very much later still by Richard Dawkins in his book The God Delusion.

 How may we distinguish between knowledge and belief?
 In classical epistemology – the branch of philosophy studying the nature and boundaries of knowledge – knowledge was often defined as justified true belief.
-In The metaphysics of truth, I already wrote that truth is not a universal quality; the predicate ‘true’ adds nothing at all in terms of knowledge.
+In Knowledge and truth, I demonstrate why this theory is wrong.
+In The metaphysics of truth, I already wrote that truth is not a universal quality.
+The predicate ‘true’ does not refer to reality, but to propositions.
+There is no material truth, there are only formally true constructs of facts, see Knowledge and Facts.
 This restricts the difference between belief and knowledge to some degree of justification and nothing more.
 In 1963 however, it took Edmund Gettier only three pages to explain that sometimes people are justified to believe things that are false, tearing the notion of justified true belief to pieces.
-Gettier pointed out that for knowledge, justification is necessary, but not satisfactory.
+Gettier pointed out that for knowledge, justification is necessary, but not satisfactory, see again Knowledge and Truth.

 This leaves us with the uncomfortable suspicion that knowledge cannot be distinguished from belief on the basis of qualitative criteria of knowledge itself.
 Neither very promising is to refer to scientific methodology to distinguish knowledge from belief, since as both metaphysics and religion show, beliefs may just as well be the product of institutionalized, methodic thinking.